 It’s useful to bear in mind that if you can do SUVAT problems, you should have no trouble with their circular equivalents.

-Four handouts in total to download; please make sure you work through them carefully.
+There are 4 handouts in total to download; please make sure you work through them carefully.
 Any difficulty, get in touch.

 The main arguments here are the idea of rotational motion and torque as force x distance from pivot x sin(angle between them)